 Last Updated on

 Catherine’s palace is one of the most famous summer palaces of the Russian Royal family.
-It is a destination that people from all over the world flock to see.
+It is a destination that people from all over the world flock to see (especially after being featured in HBO’s “Catherine the Great” miniseries.
 Despite its world fame, there are some things that you should consider before attempting to visit it during the summer tourist season.
 With a lot of misinformation and misguided advice online, we figured we’d help clear things up from an insider’s perspective.

 Here are the top three reasons why we recommend that you either substitute Catherine’s palace for another summer palace, or visit it as a part of the small private tour:

-#1: Problems stemming from the building’s layout can cause discomfort for older guests and children
+#1: The layout of Catherine’s Palace can cause discomfort for older guests and children

 Furthermore, because this museum is housed in an actual palace, bathrooms are located only in two locations at the ground floor.
 Which is very far from the main galleries.